elieclnk/elie.github.io/content/authors/admin/_index.md

 ## About Me

 Hello!
-I'm Elie Celnikier, a Machine Learning Engineer working at the intersection of Neuroscience and AI.
+I'm a Machine Learning Engineer working at the intersection of Neuroscience and AI.
 My passion lies in decoding human-based signals, particularly those related to movement and cognition.